DavidVollendroff/DavidVollendroff.github.io/_posts/2020-09-19-All-NBA Update.md

 No Center in the history of basketball has ever before breathed that rarified air.
 Then it isn't all that surprising my original model significantly underestimates how voters value what he contributes.
 He's facilitating offense in a way no "big man" ever has.

 ### S p a r s e    D a t a
-Furthermore, two huge factors in the accuracy of predictions are the amount and quality of historical reference data.
-There is only one spot available for a Center on each All-NBA Team, so we have precious-little data to work with.
+Two huge factors in the accuracy of predictions are the amount and quality of historical reference data.
+There is only __one__ spot available for a Center on each All-NBA Team, so we have precious-little data to work with.
 60 award winners over a 20 year period simply isn't enough data for the model to learn from.

-It can give you reasonable predictions, correctly identifying the top seven vote recipients.
+It isn't completely without predictive power.
+When validated on the 2018-19 Season it gave reasonable predictions, correctly identifying the top seven vote recipients(_in very recent years full voting totals are available_).
 But only after accounting for Davis and Jokić does it order them correctly.

 And it isn't only a "Power Forward" playing Center or a Center posting statistics in an unprecedented way that causes issues with sparse data.
 Another important type of edge case, discussed in [greater detail](https://davidvollendroff.github.io/2020-01-10-All-NBA-Centers/) in the original post, is the effect injuries have on swaying voters.
-So few All-NBA-level Centers have succumbed to injury at inopportune times that the model has no chance of dealing with those rare occurrences where they actually do.
+So few All-NBA-level Centers have succumbed to injury at inopportune times that the model has no chance of dealing with those rare occurrences when they appear.

 Luckily we can do _much_ better